First Campaign Day since Lockdown - 6th. November 2021

 Mark Partridge (Chairman) presenting a Heritage Pub award on 14th June 19 to landlady Dawn Fewings of the Corner House in Barnstaple.
 Since the 1960s few pubs have escaped major changes but CAMRA has been working for the last 30 years to find, list and celebrate them.
 On the CAMRA national site they even have a page dedicated to finding Pubs with Historic Interiors This excellent example has a curved art deco frontage and an interior little altered since being built in 1935.
 While the main bar retains its curved counter, two sided back fittings and inglenook style fireplace, both bar and snug have attractive fielded panelling.
 The highlight however has to be the gents toilet with their original tiled walls and Twyford Adamant urinals!.

-The presentation, made by Paul Wells, of a Pub of the Year Finalist Certificate to Bert Bolt of The Railway Inn, North Tawton
+The presentation, made by Paul Wells, of a Pub of the Year Finalist Certificate, to Bert Bolt of The Railway Inn, North Tawton.

 The branch enjoying some fabulous weather and hospitality at Holsworthy Ales in May 2019.

-Here is Nigel Higley receiving the North Devon Branch's Cider Pub of the Year 2019 certificate (on behalf of himself, Catherine and the team) from our Chairman Mark Partridge at The Cyder Presse in Weare Giffard.
+Here is Nigel Higley receiving the North Devon Branch's Cider Pub of the Year 2019 certificate (on behalf of himself, Catherine and the team) from our Chairman, Mark Partridge, at The Cyder Presse in Weare Giffard.
 This is two in a row for Nigel and The Cider Presse was South West 2018 Region runner up too!
 A great time was had by all.

-The Brewery of the Year award 2018 being presented (in March 2019) to Simon and Anna Lacey by Current and previous Brewery Liaison Officers Dave Patterson and John Hirst.
+The Brewery of the Year award 2018 being presented (in March 2019) to Simon and Anna Lacey by current and previous Brewery Liaison Officers, Dave Patterson and John Hirst.

-As one of North Devon’s largest and oldest breweries, Country Life is celebrating its twentieth anniversary their core range of six ales caters for all palates.
+As one of North Devon’s largest and oldest breweries, Country Life is celebrating its twentieth anniversary; their core range of six ales catering for all palates.
 Multiple awards from both CAMRA and SIBA testify to their quality.
 From their early days in a converted milking parlour and using kit from the former Lundy Island Brewery, CLB have gone on to brew over 5 million pints - that’s over 15,000 pints a week - as well as bottling their own beers.